Articles

 K9 Training Specialist

-Hi my name is Andreas Vom Merkle but most people just call me Goose.
-I am a 2 1/2 year old Deutsch Drahthaar.
+Hi, my name is Andreas Vom Merkle, but most people just call me Goose.
+I’m a 2½-year-old Deutsch Drahthaar.

-Anyway enough about myself, I am writing this article, actually I’m not really writing it because I’m a dog and can’t type so I’m really just dictating it to a friend who is putting pen to paper for me.
+Anyway—enough about me.
+I’m “writing” this article… well, not really writing it, because I’m a dog and can’t type.
+I’m dictating it to a friend who’s putting pen to paper for me.

-My story started back in August of last year, that’s about 6 months ago for those of you that can’t do the math.
-Anyway, my dad started adding this really cool game to all the boring obedience exercises he always has me do.
+My story started last August—about six months ago, for those who don’t do math.
+My dad began adding a new game to the same boring obedience exercises he always makes me do.

-Little does he know, that when he puts me on a sit stay and turns his back and walks away I always move just a little, then I crack up inside because he has no I idea of what just happened.
-I love messing with him like that.
+Little does he know that when he puts me on a sit-stay, turns his back, and walks away… I always move just a little.
+Then I crack up inside because he has no idea.
+I love messing with him.

-All the people who belong to this club are really supportive of each other and really care about putting together the greatest Hide n Seek game ever.
-We always arrive a bit early to a predetermined place, then once everyone gets there the guy in charge usually calls a huddle with everyone wearing the same government issued uniform, I’m guessing.
-Everyone then disappears into the woods.
-All us dogs just get left in our vehicles until were brought out one by one to play this game.
+The people in this club are incredibly supportive of one another.
+They all care about putting together the greatest hide-and-seek game ever.
+We always arrive early to a predetermined location.
+Once everyone shows up, the guy in charge calls a huddle with all the folks wearing the same government-looking uniforms—just guessing.
+Then they all disappear into the woods.
+All us dogs stay in our vehicles until it’s our turn to play.

-It turns out that all these people that wander off into the woods are actually hiding for us to find them.
-OMG!
-How cool is that?
+It turns out the people wandering off into the woods are actually hiding so we can find them.
+OMG… how cool is that?

-Anyway, I know you’ve noticed that I start every new sentence with the word “anyway” but that’s just cause I don’t want dad to know that I’m actually smarter than he is.
-If I had started this article with the likes of “It was the best of times, it was the worst of times” beats the Dicken’s out of me what dad would do.
+Anyway—yes, I know I start a lot of sentences with “anyway,” but that’s just so Dad doesn’t figure out I’m actually smarter than he is.
+Imagine if I had opened with “It was the best of times, it was the worst of times”—beats the Dickens out of me what he’d do.

-There is however, a part of the group that really concerns me and that’s the guys that sit around this alter with antennas and give constant orders into what sounds like a large speaker that seems to follow us everywhere.
-Man!
+There is one part of the group that really concerns me: the guys sitting around this altar with antennas, constantly talking into some big speaker thing that follows us everywhere.
 You can’t shake these guys.
-When dad checks in with them they always repeat what he says, now that’s weird.
+When Dad checks in with them, they repeat everything he says.
 Seriously?
-Not to alarm anyone but coming from Germany it gives me creepy flashback nightmares.
+Coming from Germany, it gives me creepy flashback nightmares.

-Another thing I’ve noticed is that we never really get to meet any of the other dogs but I can hear them and their cries, “Goose, I want you in the worst way” at least that’s what it sounds like to me, kinda makes me feel like pulling up on all those fine ladies with my chest out and say “What up Ladies?
-Goose here”
+Another thing I’ve noticed is that we never actually meet the other dogs, but I can hear them.
+Their cries sound like, “Goose, I want you in the worst way!”
+At least, that’s what it sounds like to me.
+Makes me want to puff out my chest, pull up on all those fine ladies and say, “What’s up, ladies?
+Goose here.”

-Anyway, We get to seek in buildings, under bleachers, and in big concrete tunnels, open fields and wooded areas, Man!
-It’s awesome.
+Anyway—we get to search in buildings, under bleachers, in big concrete tunnels, open fields, wooded areas… man, it’s awesome.

-Regardless, of how difficult the group tries to make things, this new game is awesome!
-I get to run full speed thru the woods, usually at night wearing a vest with lights looking for some cold sap who has my toys and will greet me like the paparazzi when I find them.
-They cheer and go nuts when I find them and play retrieve and tug with me.
-What more could a Drahthaar ask for.
+No matter how difficult the group tries to make things, this new game is incredible.
+I get to run full speed through the woods—usually at night—wearing a vest with lights, looking for some cold sap who’s hiding with my toys and cheering like paparazzi when I find them.
+They go nuts celebrating, and I get to play tug and retrieve.
+What more could a Drahthaar possibly want?

-I hope you like my article and share it with others so other dogs get the chance to play an awesome game of “Hide and Seek”
+I hope you enjoyed my article and share it with others so more dogs get the chance to play this amazing game of hide-and-seek.

 For any questions, don’t hesitate to contact Jorge A. Fleming with K9-Training Specialist, LLC in Maryland at 301-980-2204 or through our contact form.